 Some curious parasites which are met with in the tropics show a very peculiar method of attaching themselves to their host plant.
-They constitute the natural order Rafflesiacea.
+They constitute the natural order Rafflesiaceæ.
 The embryo, after emerging from the seed, penetrates the cortex of its host, usually a root, though not always, and gradually forms a hollow cylinder surrounding its woody centre.
 This sheathing structure is composed of rows of cells, and in appearance resembles the mycelium of a fungus.
 Buds arise upon this investment, which eventually burst the cortex above them, and protrude through the host plant.
 These, in Rafflesia itself, develop a single flower which, in some cases, is of enormous size.
 The plant produces no outgrowths of any kind except the buds described.
 Other genera show some modification of this structure, but exhibit exactly similar physiological peculiarities.

 Certain other parasites which resemble these in many respects differ in attacking only sub-aerial portions of their hosts.
-The most easily observed of these is the Dodder (Cuscuta), which often attacks the clover (fig. 105).
+The most easily observed of these is the Dodder (Cuscuta). which often attacks the cow-wheat or the clover (fig. 101).
 The seed when germinating puts out an embryo which bears no cotyledons.
 Germination takes place on the ground, and the embryo grows to a length of about an inch.
 Its apex attaches itself to the ground, and the free portion moves round, describing a sort of spiral in the air.
 If it comes in contact with a suitable host, it twines round it after the fashion of a tendril, and numerous suckers are developed in rows at the points of contact.
-Haustoria spring from these suckers and penetrate the host, extending inwards till they reach the wood (fig. 106).
+Haustoria spring from these suckers and penetrate the host, extending inwards till they reach the wood (fig. 102).
 The part below the attachment dies shortly after this relationship has been established, and the parasite is left attached to the host.
 In its further growth it continues to twine around the latter, putting out numerous branches, which also form similar coils, so that the host is completely immeshed in the twining stems of the parasite.
 The latter bears no leaves and possesses no chlorophyll in any part, so that it derives all its food in fully elaborated form from the tissues of the host.
 Cuscuta produces numbers of flowers on its branches, and from them are developed fruits and seeds.
-The parasitism is complete, and the relationship frequently leads to b, hypha running between the cells and sending haustoria (a) into their interior. the death of the host which has been attacked.
+The parasitism is complete, and the relation frequently leads to the death of the host which has been attacked.

-FIG. 107.-CELLS OF POTATO PLANT INFESTED WITH Phytophthora.
+FIG. 101.-PLANT OF Melampyrum (Cow-WHEAT) INFESTED WITH Cuscuta.